-Health care reform will give millions more people access to health insurance coverage, through both an expansion of public programs, like Medi-Cal, and the establishment of the California Health Benefit Exchange, which will provide subsidies to low- and moderate-income Californians to help them purchase coverage.
+Health care reform has provided millions more people access to health insurance coverage, through both an expansion of public programs, like Medi-Cal, and the establishment of Covered California, the state’s health insurance exchange, which provides subsidies to low- and moderate-income Californians to help them purchase coverage.

-SBHCs are a logical place to let students and families know about the health care coverage that is available to them.
+School-based health centers (SBHCs) provide students and families with information about the health care coverage that is available to them.
 People are most likely to be receptive to information about health insurance when they are in a comfortable and familiar location – particularly, one where they already receive health care services.

 To learn more about how schools and SBHCs can help families get insurance coverage, see Outreach and Enrollment Resources.
 You can also visit our ALL IN for Health Campaign page, which has resources schools can use to connect students and families to health coverage.

 Subcontractors of our Covered California Outreach and Education Grant can access project content here.